 Thank you for your interest in submitting to the Bellevue Literary Review.

-We are currently CLOSED to submissions.
-We will reopen on September 1, 2018..
+We are currently closed to new submissions.
+Submissions will reopen on September 1st.

 The BLR seeks high-caliber, unpublished work, broadly and creatively related to our themes of health, healing, illness, the mind, and the body.
 We welcome submissions of fiction, creative nonfiction, and poetry.
 We encourage you to read BLR before you submit.
 Samples from each issue are available in our online archive.